 Local Government (Finance, Plans and Reporting) Regulation 2010 108 Preparation of annual report (1) The local government must prepare an annual report for each financial year.
-Refer preceding pages.
-110 General purpose financial statement The annual report for a financial year must contain- Mnister approval granted for 6 December adoption.
+Refer to preceding pages.
+(2) The annual report must be adopted before- (a) 30 November in the year after the end of the financial year; or (b) a later day decided by the Minister.
+Annual Report adopted at Gladstone Regional Council's 20 November 2012 General Meeting.
+110 General purpose financial statement The annual report for a financial year must contain- (a) the general purpose financial statement for the financial year, audited by the auditorgeneral; and Refer to 'Our Financial Statements' on page 94. (b) the auditor-general's audit report about the general purpose financial statement.
+Refer to 'Our Financial Statements' on page 94.
 111 Community financial report The annual report for a financial year must contain the community financial report for the financial year.
-Refer to 'Our Community Financial Report' 112 Relevant measures of financial sustainability The annual report for a financial year must state- sustainability for the financial year for Refer to 'Our Community Financial Report' (b) an explanation of the local government's financial management strategy that is consistent with the long- term financial forecast.
-Refer to 'Our Community Financial Report' 113 Resolutions The annual report for a financial year must contain- (a) a copy of the resolutions made during the year under sections 42(5) and 45(1) of the Operations Regulation; and Editor's note- sections 42 (Remuneration schedule) and 45 (Requirement to adopt expenses reimbursement policy or amendment) of the Operations Regulation Nil (b) a list of any resolutions made during the year under section 154(2). (s154(2) The local government must, by resolution, set an amount for each different type of non-current physical asset below which the value of an asset of the same type must be treated as an expense.)
-Nil 114 Councillors (1) The annual report for a financial year must contain particulars of- (a) the total remuneration paid to each councillor during the year; and Refer Schedule 2 (b) the total superannuation contributions paid during the year for each councillor; and Refer Schedule 2
+Refer to 'Our Community Financial Report' on page 88.
+112 Relevant measures of financial sustainability The annual report for a financial year must state- (a) the relevant measures of financial sustainability for the financial year for which the report has been prepared and the next 9 financial years; and Refer to 'Our Community Financial Report' on page 88. (b) an explanation of the local government's financial management strategy that is consistent with the long-term financial forecast.
+Refer to 'Our Community Financial Report' on page 88.
+113 Resolutions The annual report for a financial year must contain- (a) a copy of the resolutions made during the year under sections 42(5) and 45(1) of the Operations Regulation; and Editor's note-sections 42 (Remuneration schedule) and 45 (Requirement to adopt expenses reimbursement policy or amendment) of the Operations Regulation (a) Refer to 'Schedule 3' on page 147.(b) Nil (b) a list of any resolutions made during the year under section 154(2). (s154(2) The local government must, by resolution, set an amount for each different type of non-current physical asset below which the value of an asset of the same type must be treated as an expense.)
+114 Councillors (1) The annual report for a financial year (a) the total remuneration paid to each councillor during the year; and Refer to 'Schedule 2' on page 146. must contain particulars of- (b) the total superannuation contributions paid during the year for each councillor; and Refer to 'Schedule 2' on page 146.